The largest port city in South Africa, Durban, is busy, vibrant and one of the continent's most popular tourist destinations.

 Indian Culture in Durban

 Durban is a magnet for sun worshippers and surfers and as a result is affectionately known as the surf city.
-Its beaches extend along the Golden Mile, and include a number of beaches that have achieved the renowned Blue Flag Status, which testifies to their safety, cleanliness, adequate facilities and environmental responsibility.
+Its beaches extend along the Golden Mile, and include a number of beaches that have achieved the renowned Blue Flag Status, which testifies to their safety, cleanliness, adequate facilities and environmental responsibility and are among the best-managed in the world.